SOAR-Lab/soar-website-files/README.md

  - **Download Node.js:** https://nodejs.org/en/
  - **Download Dependencies:** Open your command promt or Terminal and navigate to the `soar-website-files` directory that you cloned to your local machine.
 Run the following command to install all the required dependencies for the project: `npm install`
  - **Test the project:** Run the command `npm start` to run the React App on your local server.
-This an optional, but reccommended, step.
+This is an optional, but reccommended, step.

 ## 3. Making changes
 Once your have successfully cloned the repository and downloaded the required dependencies, open the folder in your IDE.
 The website project follows a standard file structure, where the JavaScript files are in the **src** folder and all the assets are in the **public** folder.
 To make changes to the data you will be updating the files in the **src** folder.
 The data objects are of type **JavaScript Object** and placed in separate files.